hazelcast/hazelcast/hazelcast-documentation/src/ContinuousQueryCache.md

 * You can perform event batching and coalescing on a continuous query cache.
 * You can configure a continuous query cache declaratively or programmatically.
-* You can populate a continuous query cache with only the keys of entries and you can retrieve the subsequent values directly via `QueryCache#get` from the underlying `IMap`.
-This helps decreasing the initial population time when the values are very large.
+* You can populate a continuous query cache with only the keys of its entries and you can retrieve the subsequent values directly via `QueryCache#get` from the underlying `IMap`.
+This helps to decrease the initial population time when the values are very large.
 <br></br>